Rutgers-CSL/RUCS-Discord-Bot/README.md

 Overview:

 RUCS Discord bot is a discord bot designed to help people, by allowing them to get info on buses, courses, dining hall options, and events at Rutgers.
-It is an easy consolidated way to access to all the information a student may need daily.
+It is an easy consolidated way to access all the information a student may need daily.

 Features: